Can employer deduct PF admin charges from offered CTC salary?

 Hello,

-We are talking about CTC (Cost to Company) and it refers to the Total salary package of an employee.
-It is inclusive of all monthly components such as basic pay, reimbursements, various allowances, etc and all annual components such as gratuity, annual variable pay annual bonus etc.
+We are discussing CTC (Cost to Company), which refers to the total salary package of an employee.
+It includes all monthly components such as basic pay, reimbursements, various allowances, and all annual components such as gratuity, annual variable pay, annual bonus, etc.

-This is a legal entity don't be confuse because if Employer has mentioned in salary breakup 12% and 13% then there's no problem.
+This is a legal entity, so don't be confused.
+If the employer has mentioned in the salary breakup 12% and 13%, then there's no problem.

 k-pandarinath

-I think all the partaining the salary components belongs to employees so my knowledge it can be valid but 1% is not PF admin charges, PF admin charges is 0.5% and another 0.5% EDLI charges.
-This is the Act.
+I think all the pertaining salary components belong to employees.
+To my knowledge, it can be valid, but 1% is not PF admin charges.
+PF admin charges are 0.5%, and another 0.5% is for EDLI charges.
+This is according to the Act.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute